sourcey/spectacle/README.md

 # Spectacle

 Spectacle helps you "save time and look good" by automatically generating beautiful HTML5 documentation from your OpenAPI/Swagger 2.0 API specification.
-More info is available on the [Spectacle homepage](http://sourcey.com/spectacle).

 ## Features:

 * **No more out-of-date documentation**: With Spectacle you don't need to worry about out of date documentation any more.
 All you need is a well written spec and Spectacle to autogenerate your documentation each time it changes.
-Check out [Ompimizing Your Workflow](#ompimizing-your-workflow)
+Check out [Optimizing Your Workflow](#optimizing-your-workflow)
 * **OpenAPI/Swagger 2.0 support**: Support for the latest OpenAPI/Swagger specification which is the new standard for documenting REST APIs.
 * **Clean responsive design**: Spectacle features a responsive HTML5 and CSS3 grid layout built with [Foundation 6](http://foundation.zurb.com/sites.html) that works beautifully across all devices.
 * **Embed into your existing website**: Spectacle features an embedded option that lets you generate docs without a HTML `<body>` layout for convenient integration into your existing website.